-Dr. Jessica Gottlieb is an assistant professor in the Bush School of Government & Public Service at Texas A&M University.
+Jessica Gottlieb is an assistant professor in the Bush School of Government & Public Service at Texas A&M University.
 She earned her PhD in political science Master’s degree in economics from Stanford University.
-Her research and teaching interests include democratic accountability, political and economic development, and formal and informal institutions.
-Much of her research has been in sub-Saharan Africa, where she has conducted field experiments, lab experiments, and surveys.
-Through studies in Mali, Senegal and Benin, her work examines the role of information asymmetries, social norms, and local leaders in undermining accountability in new electoral democracies.
+Her research investigates constraints to democratic accountability in low-income countries; these include information asymmetries and problems of voter coordination, informal institutions and clientelism, and unequal gender norms.
+This work has been published or is forthcoming in the American Political Science Review, American Journal of Political Science, World Politics, Journal of Politics, British Journal of Political Science, Quarterly Journal of Political Science, and World Development.
+Gottlieb’s current research agenda focuses on the implications of weak state capacity and informality for democratic accountability.
+Much of her work involves data collection in sub-Saharan Africa, where she has conducted field experiments, behavioral games, and surveys.
 Prior to her doctoral studies, Gottlieb worked at the Center for Global Development on a project encouraging donors, country governments, and multilateral organizations to better learn what works in development through improved impact evaluation.

 Institution / Affiliation : Texas A&M University